watcharapol28/Cervical-Cell-Abnomalities/README.md

 ```

 ## Additional
-Currently, there are three main models, each trained on datasets of low, high, and mixed complexity.
+Currently, there are three main instance segmentation models, each trained on datasets of low, high, and mixed complexity.
 These models are stored in the Models directory.

 If model customization is needed, the instance segmentation model (Detectron2) can be modified in the [Section1_Model.ipynb]() notebook, which contains organized code sections with additional explanations.
 For the classification model (3 Pretrained CNNs Models), modifications can be made in the [Section2_Model.ipynb]() notebook.